openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 To keep it simple just enter prename and lastname.

-Press "next" to go to the next screen.
+Press "NEXT" to go to the next screen.

 ![image](../images/setup-wizard/Screenshot_20231202_141817.png)